Sex, Power, Money, Fame

 Here is the part almost everyone misses, and it is the load-bearing wall of the whole argument.

 The energy is generated whether you like it or not.
 It is the basic charge of being alive, the same charge that fills the body at the base of the spine and rises as pressure looking for a path.
 You do not get to choose whether the river flows.
 You get to choose, within limits, where it goes.
-And a river that is dammed does not stop being a river.
+A river that is dammed does not stop being a river.
 The water keeps arriving.
 The pressure keeps building.
 And water under pressure, denied the channel upward, does not sit politely behind the wall.
 It finds the cracks.
 It bursts the weakest seam.
 It comes out, with force, wherever it can.

 Energy that cannot rise does not rest.
 It ferments.
 And the four hungers are simply the four shapes fermentation takes in a body that has forgotten the way up.